maalcantar/eLBP-prevents-dysbiosis-16s-analysis/README.md

   * Directory where all files created with QIIME 2 (i.e., qza and qzv files) will be written

-16S rRNA sequencing data is not included in this repository due to their large file sizes; however, all data are publicly available under NCBI Bioproject PRJNA803721 (to be released soon).
+16S rRNA sequencing data is not included in this repository due to their large file sizes; however, all data are publicly available under NCBI Bioproject [PRJNA803721](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA803721).
 Some other large files (e.g., Blactam-paired-end-demux_ds1.qza; >7GB) could not be included and can be produced by running the code found in this repository.

 ### figures